tijmenvandenbrink/jupyter/README.md

 # Jupyter
+This is a simple Jupyter image, including SSL support.
+In order to use this image effectively, you'll need to mount:

+* /somepath/on/host/notebooks for your site content (e.g. using "-v /home/jdoe/notebooks/:/notebooks")
+* /somepath/on/host/config, optionally, if you want to store your customized config and/or SSL keys outside the container (e.g. using "-v /home/jdoe/config/:/config")
+* optionally, if you wish to use SSL with real keys you can create a directory config/ssl and place your real keys there

 Run a Jupyter notebook docker container in seconds.
 Enable SSL and use custom config for jupyter.

 # Build the image